bullish-ventures/lipstick/README.md

 > You can put lipstick on a pig and also on websites.

-# A micro, responsive CSS framework that makes websites look pretty.
+### A micro, responsive CSS framework that makes websites look pretty.

 Lightweight and minimal.
 Sane defaults allow for very few overrides.
-Comes with some sexy default themes.
+Comes with some sexy default themes and common components.

 [![Build Status](https://travis-ci.org/bullish-ventures/lipstick.svg?branch=master)](https://travis-ci.org/bullishventures/lipstick)